 Take make-up coursework for specific subject requirements missed in high school and achieve a passing grade.
 Note: Satisfactory completion of Math 95 or its equivalent (Intermediate Algebra) fulfills in total the subject requirement in mathematics.
 Take make-up coursework for specific subject requirements missed in high school and achieve a passing grade.
 Note: Satisfactory completion of Math 95 or its equivalent (Intermediate Algebra) fulfills in total the subject requirement in mathematics.

 3. Grade point average requirement.
 High school students with a cumulative unweighted grade point average of at least 3.00 in all graded subjects taken toward high school graduation.
 Students who do not meet the 3.00 GPA requirement may be admitted based on holistic review.

-NOTE: Beginning with the 2020-2021 academic year Portland State University changed its minimum admission high school GPA requirement for first-year applicants to a 2.5 or higher GPA for regular admission, with applicants who did not meet a 2.5 GPA eligible for holistic review.
+NOTE: Beginning with the 2020-2021 academic year Portland State University changed its minimum admission high school GPA requirement for First Year applicants to a 2.5 GPA or higher for regular admission, with applicants who did not meet a 2.5 GPA eligible for holistic review.
 This requirement adjustment may be extended or may end at the discretion of the University Faculty Senate.
-The current status of this temporary adjustment will be found at www.pdx.edu/admissions.
+The current status of this temporary adjustment will be found at www.pdx.edu/admissions/first-year.

 Admission Requirements—Transfer Students

 To be admitted as a transfer student, applicants must have a minimum GPA of 2.25 in 30 transferable quarter credit hours of college work.
 Applicants who present a transferable associate’s degree or an Oregon Transfer Module (OTM) will be admitted with a minimum cumulative transferable GPA of 2.00.
 Students who have accumulated fewer than 30 transferable credits of college work must also meet the freshman admission requirements.